 “James Butterwick, the London collector and dealer – is one of the leading authorities on Russian Art in the West today.”
 ART.RU

-James Butterwick began collecting and selling Russian Art in 1985 and has established himself as one of the world’s leading experts.
-He moved to Moscow in 1994, becoming the only foreign member of the Russian Society of Private Collectors.
-He forms collections, takes part in museum exhibitions and reads lectures on Russian Art, including at the Tretyakov Gallery in Moscow in 2013.
-In 2008 James became the only foreign member of International Confederation of Antique and Art Dealers of Russia and the CIS and in 2013 was likewise voted into the Society of London Art Dealers, the most prestigious group of its kind.
+James Butterwick began collecting and selling Russian Art in 1985 and has established himself as one of the world’s leading dealers and experts.
+He moved to Moscow in 1994, becoming the only foreign member of the Russian Society of Private Collectors, forming collections, contributing to museum exhibitions and reading lectures on the history of Russian Art to foreign companies.
+In 2008 James became the only foreign member of International Confederation of Antique and Art Dealers of Russia and the CIS and in 2013 joined the Society of London Art Dealers, the leading group of its kind.

 James acts as a source of museum quality paintings with flawless provenance of both the Russian and European School and has access to all the leading experts, private collections and museums in any area of the arts.
-He travels regularly to Russia and Kazakhstan where, in October 2013, he opened an exhibition of leading Impressionist paintings in an exclusive partnership with “VILED”.
+He travels regularly to Russia and Ukraine.
+James’ office is in Mayfair, London 30 yards from the hub of the art world, Bond Street.
+He speaks fluent Russian.

 James Butterwick was born in 1962 in Maidenhead, 30 miles west of London.
 His grandfather Cyril Butterwick was Head of Silver at Sotheby’s, and his godfather Peregrine Pollen President of Sotheby’s Parke Burnet in New York.
 After taking A-levels in History, French and History of Art at Eton, James studied Fine Art at the University of East Anglia.
 In 1985 he made his first trip to Russia: the start of a love affair initially inspired by the ‘romantic lyricism of Turgenev.’
 In 1985/6 he studied Russian Language & Literature in Minsk and Pyatigorsk before graduating in Russian & Fine Art from Bristol University in 1987 and embarking on his art world career: